cchitsiang/awesome-stars/topics.md

 - [Qovery/Replibyte](https://github.com/Qovery/Replibyte) - Seed your development database with real data ⚡️
 - [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
 - [ekzhang/bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost
-- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - Scalable SQL engine for event streams and time series data.
+- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - Scalable SQL engine for event streams and time series.
 Perform streaming analytics, or build event-driven applications, real-time ETL pipelines, and feature stores in minutes.
-Unified streaming a
+Unified streaming and ba
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.
 - [bevyengine/bevy](https://github.com/bevyengine/bevy) - A refreshingly simple data-driven game engine built in Rust
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
 The best open source alternative to Notion.